SDL-Hercules-390/hyperion/readme/README.MSVC.md

 Building from the distributed hercules source tree does not by default incorporate ZLIB as a compression mechanism, since

-1) ZLIB is an external project, completelly separate from the hercules project itself.
+1) ZLIB is an external project, completely separate from the hercules project itself.
 2) MS Windows (tm) does not provide any well known location (if at all) for the ZLIB library runtime and/or header files.